 Tip # 5 – Bring the right gear

 As I said earlier there are two ways I generally approach taking nature photos.
 Either one requires that I take the right gear even if it’s a single camera and lens.
 If you’re planning on packing more check out this gear for wildlife article for some tips on what to bring.
 I tend to bring one body for each lens and focus on getting the best shots from what i have.
 Bringing all your gear tends to slow you down both physically and mentally.
 Keep it simple is always a good rule.

-Hope these simple nature photography tips have helped you see things a little different.
+Hope these simple nature and bird photography tips have helped you see things a little different.
 Camera settings aside there are a few things you can do to help you take better shots.